include-cpp/include-cpp.github.io/discord/index.md

 Having said that, we do add new emojis here periodically, so if there is a specific emoji you would like added, please raise it in #meta, letting us know what it means to you.

+### Bots

+There's @Dyno who greets people in welcome, lets you set your pronouns, and who will, on request, remind us of a few server rules.

+And we have @npaperbot who lets you find papers for the C++ Standards Committee, also known as wg21.
+To use it, simply @mention the bot with a paper number or a search term.

+Examples:

+* `@npaperbot search "sy brand"`would search for an author name or a term like monadic
+* `@npaperbot p0650` returns a specific paper
+* In addition, if you put a paper number in square brackets, e.g. `[P0000]` or  `[EWG9999]` in any sentence (even without @mentioning), it will look up the paper for you.

+The bot doesn't have permission to run in every channel.
+If you have questions or comments about `@npaperbot` and the marvelous work of @Mara who has wrangled it into existence for us, please use [\#meta](https://discord.com/channels/400588936151433218/400741110936502274) for that.

 ### Avoiding "Guys"

 Many English speakers have a habit of addressing groups of people as "guys", saying things like "thanks guys" or "hello guys".
 While this may be intended as a gender neutral word, it doesn't feel that way to everyone.
 As a reminder, we have a bot, summoned by typing `!guys`, which says: